burakemir/burakemir.github.io/src/content/post/three_meanings_of_effects.md

 Imperative programs are composed of "functions" (really: procedures).
 We may assign a type to a function to describe inputs and output.
 This type does not contain any information about the state manipulation.
-Picturing a function as a form or transformation from input to output, the have been called **side effects**.
+If we imagine a function as a transformation process with a "main" direction going from input to output, the interactions that are not part of the output have been called **side effects**.

 These functions are not mathematical functions, even if mathematics is what led to computers and "computation".
-It is tempting to go on a philosophical tangent on [epistemology](https://bq9.blogspot.com/2020/07/language-logic-and-modeling.html) now, but we will refrain from doing so.
+Thinking about this may tempt us to go on a philosophical tangent on [epistemology](https://bq9.blogspot.com/2020/07/language-logic-and-modeling.html) and the [Mangle of Practice](https://philpapers.org/rec/PICTMO-8), but this is for another time and another post.

 One often encounters "pure" as an adjective for functions that do not have side-effects.
 This is as if side effects taint the purity of mathematics, and indeed formal reasoning